runxiyu/forge/README.md

   The latter is bridged to [`#lindenii`](https://web.libera.chat/#lindenii) on [Libera.Chat](https://libera.chat).
 * Issues and pull requests may be submitted on the Codeberg mirror before our own ticket tracking and merge request systems are ready.
+However, anonymous pushes to `contrib/` branches should already be possible.
 * We have several Git repo mirrors on a few places:
   * [Lindenii Forge itself](https://forge.lindenii.runxiyu.org/lindenii/:/repos/forge/)
   * [The Lindenii Project's cgit](https://git.lindenii.runxiyu.org/forge.git/)